Yosef-Perelman/Parking-Lot-System/README.md

 - (I initialized the number of parking spaces with a low generic number to test the case that the parking spaces ran out.
 It can be easily changed).

-- To deal with a situation where multiple cars are trying to perform actions at the same time, I made the "enter" and 'leave" methods synchronized.
+- To deal with a situation where multiple cars are trying to perform actions at the same time, I made the "enter" and "leave" methods synchronized.

 #### I added tests with junit.